Everything we know so far as MasterChef winner Kenny Tutt set to open new café in Worthing

-The 2018 winner of MasterChef has been successful with a licensing application for the Dome Café in Marine Parade – formally the Dome Vintage Tea Rooms.
+The 2018 winner of MasterChef has been successful with a licensing application for the café in Marine Parade – formally the Dome Vintage Tea Rooms.

 The bank manager-turned-chef, who owns Pitch in Warwick Street, will begin his new venture after closing down Bayside Social on Worthing seafront.
 This was replaced by Perch Pizza.